-In this course, students will determine the relation between learning and motivational processes.
-They will identify the explanatory models of learning and motivation, with consideration for the diversity in human learning.
+In this course, students will determine the relationship between learning and motivational processes.
+They will identify explanatory models of learning and motivation, taking into consideration the diversity in human learning.
+Lastly, they will interpret the concepts and approaches of the cognitive processes of motivation, instincts, seeking excitement, drive reduction, and incentives.
 (Pre-requisites: PSYC 1010, PSYC 1020)